iPad GPS: Selecting the right device

 - iPod touch: Assisted GPS ONLY

-Note that the distinction regarding iPads applies to all versions: original iPad, iPad 2, and iPad "3".
+Note that the distinction regarding iPads applies to all versions including iPad mini and iPad Pro.
 If you are planning to use SEAiq on your iPad while on the water, we recommend purchasing a model with cellular data support, even if you do not plan to actually purchasing a cellular data contract (which is not required for the True GPS to work).
 The key point is that the True GPS capability happens to only come on the iPads that have support for cellular data, but the True GPS does not actually use the cellular data.

 Q: Do I need to purchase a cellular data plan in order to use True GPS?
 A: No. You do not need to purchase a contract to use True GPS.